 Is copper sustainable?

-The US Geological Survey recently conducted research into the world’s copper resources and discovered there are approximately 5.6 billion metric tonnes in circulation, a figure more than sufficient to surpass both current and future demand.
+The US Geological Survey conducted research into the world’s copper resources and discovered there are approximately 5.6 billion metric tonnes in circulation, a figure more than sufficient to surpass both current and future demand.